JonMooney/horiseon-accessibility/README.md

 `<main>`<br>
 `<nav>`<br>
 `<section>`<br>
-For a complete list, see the <a href="https://www.w3schools.com/html/html5_semantic_elements.asp">Semantic HTML elements</a> page on W3 Schools.
+For a complete list, see the <a href="https://www.w3schools.com/html/html5_semantic_elements.asp" title="CTRL+Click to open in a new window">Semantic HTML elements</a> page on W3 Schools.

 ### Screenshot: Overall look
 <img src="./assets/images/screenshot1.jpg" width="600" />